6th Cavalry Regiment: Cold War

 On 15 December 1995, the 1st Squadron was inactivated at Fort Hood, and the 4th Squadron was also inactivated in late 1995.
 Thus only the 3rd Squadron remained at Fort Hood.
 By this time the 6th, through activations and inactivations, had long since transitioned from armor to aviation.
-The 1st Squadron was reactivated on July 1996 in Korea.
+The 1st Squadron was reactivated in July 1996 in Korea.

 On 16 July 1986, four days after becoming the first unit to receive the AH-64A Apache helicopter, the 3rd Squadron, 6th Cavalry reactivated and reflagged as the 7th Squadron, 17th Cavalry.
 The 3-6 CAV call sign "Heavy Cav" draws on the 7-17 CAV lineage.
 Following the 7-17 CAV’s return from a distinguished tour in Vietnam, it became the United States Army's only Attack Helicopter Squadron with more AH-1 Cobras than any other unit.
 This lent itself to the name "Heavy Cav" which was subsequently adopted by 3-6 CAV as their call sign.
 The squadron served with distinction at Fort Hood from 1986 to 1996.

 In December 1996, 3-6 CAV received orders to deploy to the Republic of Korea.
 Several months later, the squadron, consisting of 24 Apaches, stood ready to fight at Camp Humphreys, Korea.
 Assigned to the Eighth United States Army, its mission was to provide a screening force on the peninsula's Western coast.
 In May 2002 the unit was transferred, less personnel and equipment, to Fort Hood, TX in order to be outfitted with the AH-64D.
 On 15 June 2006, the 3rd Squadron, 6th Cavalry was inactivated and its personnel reflagged as the 4th Battalion, 2nd Aviation Regiment, assigned to the Combat Aviation Brigade, 2d Infantry Division.